Ezequiel92/alien_invasion/README.md

 ## ⚠️ Warning

-This script is written as an exercise and may break at any moment.
+This game is written as an exercise and may break at any moment.
 So, no guarantees are given.